tale-toul/OCP4baremetalIPI/README.md

 Can also be checked with:
 ```
 # ip -4 a show dev virbr2
-5: virbr2: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP group default qlen 1000
+5: virbr2: <BROADCAST,ULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP group default qlen 1000
         inet 192.168.30.1/24 brd 192.168.30.255 scope global virbr2
 ```

-Add the master and worker node VMs to virtual BMC, use the IP obtained before to contact the vbmcd daemon and a unique port for each VM, the ports are arbitrary but should be above 1024.
+Add the master and worker node Vs to virtual BC, use the IP obtained before to contact the vbmcd daemon and a unique port for each V, the ports are arbitrary but should be above 1024.
 The name of the node is the one shown in the output of virsh list –all command:
 ```
 (virtualbmc) # for x in {1..3}; do vbmc add --username admin --password secreto \
                           --port 700${x} --address 192.168.30.1 bmipi-master${x}; done